 COMMITTEES OF THE BOARD

-The Board has established six standing committees, the Audit Committee, the Remuneration Committee, the Investment Committee, the Valuation Committee the Nominations Committee and the Disclosure Committee.
+The Board has established seven standing committees, the Audit Committee, the Remuneration Committee, the Investment Committee, the Valuation Committee, the Nominations Committee, the Disclosure Committee and the ESG Committee.

 Description of business